Design Custom Gear

 Once upon a time, Major League Baseball thought it might be a good idea to make these horrorshow uniforms as part of “Turn Ahead the Clock Night.”
 They didn’t look good then, and they don’t look good now.
 And these are professional players– guys in the best shape of their lives.
 Now imagine the smallest kid on your team draped in a uniform that looks like that.
 They’ll look more like a mascot than a player wearing something like that.

 If you are going to go with a logo, left chest is the classic place to put it.
+These can look great on baseball tees as well.
 Whether it’s one letter, multiple letters, or a funny baseball man, just about anything you put there will look good.
 Plus, it leaves the right chest open for player numbers.
 Speaking of which…